DaffaJatmiko/go-task-manager/README.md

 - **Input Validation**: Validation of user input data.
 - **API Documentation**: Includes a Postman Collection for easy testing and interaction with the API endpoints.
 - **Testing**: Comprehensive unit testing using Ginkgo to ensure the reliability and correctness of the API endpoints.
+- **Caching**: Utilizes Redis to cache task list and category list for improved performance.

 ## How to Run the Program